datacommonsorg/data/scripts/proteinInteractionEBI/README.md

 https://www.ebi.ac.uk/ols/ontologies/mi.
 It refers to http://psidev.info/groups/controlled-vocabularies.
 The ontologies dictionary has a tree structure.
 Note here that one parent node can have multiple child nodes and one child node can have multiple parent nodes as well.

-The original data file (mi.owl) uses "is_a" and "part_of" as the relation property to connect the child node to the parent node, however we don't distinguish these two and a property "specializationOf" is used for the child-parent connection.
+The database file (mi.owl) uses "is_a" and "part_of" as the relation property to connect the child node to the parent node, however we don't distinguish these two and a property "specializationOf" is used for the child-parent connection.

 We make each term as an enumeration node of three subtrees with root nodes as: "database citation", "interaction detection method", and "interaction type".
 There are two main concerns that we didn't import all the nodes.
 First, we focus on the ontologies in protein-protein interaction and these three categories are the most commonly used.
 Secondly, to avoid general terms from another ontology from polluting the Data Commons schema.